drpicox/grunt-front-matters/README.md

 ### Configuring your "frontmatter" task

-In your project's Gruntfile, add a section named `m2j` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `frontmatter` to the data object passed into `grunt.initConfig()`.

     frontmatter: {